redbooth/api-docs/parts/projects.md

             ]

 ### Get Projects [GET]
 Returns a JSON list of projects to which the user has access.
+That may include projects to which the user doesn't belong, like open projects he can join.

 + Parameters